Follicular Unit Transplantation

 Hair was once conceived to grow in single strands.
 Years later, it was proven that hairs grow in tiny groups of one to four each, hence termed as “follicular units.”
 Ironically, even though doctors became aware of the existence of these groups, it didn’t occur to them that the units should be used in hair transplants.

-When it comes to Follicular Unit Hair Transplantation, we must emphasize the need for stereo microscopic dissection.
+When it comes to Follicular Unit Hair Transplantation, we must emphasize the need for stereo-microscopic dissection.
 This is the process when the follicular units are extracted from the donor strip.
 It is extremely critical that they don’t get broken or damaged.
 Likewise, each entire follicular movement must be kept intact in order to optimize its growth.
 When the follicular units are intact, the surgeon is guaranteed that the most fullness of hair restoration will be achieved since the follicular units have the full, natural complement of one to four strands of hair.

 The Recipient Areas

 Recipient sites are defined as microscopic slits or holes that the surgeon makes in the scalp of the patient.
 These sites are where follicular unit grafts are positioned during the transplanting process.
 It is then the hair from the follicular unit is placed exactly as intended to ensure natural growth.
-Placing them in just the right angle and direction is necessary for optimal growth.
+Placing them at just the right angle and direction is necessary for optimal growth.

 Hair bearing skin is removed from the donor area (the back and sides of the head).
 This is done as surgery is in process.
 In order for the hair transplantation to be successful, the hair cannot be extracted from an area that is balding.
 Most of all, the hair must be free of the effects of DHT.

 Next, the scar made due to the donor incision must be minimized.
 This is critical to ensure the transplantation of hair is successful.
-One who has fine donor scars will be able to keep his or her hair somewhat short after the restoration process, if he or she so chooses.
+One who has fine donor scars will be able to keep his or her hair somewhat short after the restoration process if he or she so chooses.
 This also increases the amount of hair that can be extracted in future transplant procedures.

 Total Number of Grafts